AVS-Memer/Calulator/README.md

 # Calulator
-You input 1 or 2 numbers, and an operator, and it will calculate the answer
+You input 1 or 2 numbers and an operator, and it will calculate the answer

 # 2 Number Operators:
 # +